 The official text of the terms and conditions of the Agreement between the Traveller and BKWine is the Swedish version that can be found on the BKWineVinresor.com site, based on the Consumer Protection Agency’s standard text.
 This English version is a translation of the official text.
 We have made every effort to provide an accurate and correct translation and it is provided in good faith as a guidance to the Traveller.

 The minimum age to travel on a BKWine Tour is 18 years of age.
 Exceptions to this rule can be made for children accompanied by parents.
 In such a case the Traveller must contact BKWine beforehand and discuss the matter.

-There are no specific health requirements to participate in the BKWine Tours.
-However, the nature of the Tours is such that the Traveller can be expected to stand up during longish periods of time when visiting wineries, vineyards, wine cellars etc. The Traveller can also be expected to walk certain distances when visiting vineyards or wineries and sometimes negotiate flights of stairs.
-Transport during the tour, as well as hotels, are normally not adapted for wheel chairs or disabled people.
+There are no specific health requirements in order to take part in a BKWine Tour.
+However, the nature of the Tours is such that the Traveller can be expected to be standing during long periods of time when visiting wineries, vineyards, wine cellars etc. The Traveller can also be expected to walk certain distances when visiting vineyards or wineries and sometimes negotiate flights of stairs.
+Transport during the tour is not usually adapted for wheel chairs or disabled people, neither are hotels.
 Travellers of great age, or of such physical health, that may have difficulties standing or walking, or who may have other health conditions (e.g. serious allergies) that may affect their participation in the Tour and the appreciation thereof should contact BKWine for advice on the question before booking (or as soon as such a health situation occurs).